Trump grants full pardon to former Batesville doctor - The Panolian

 Dr. Corkern now practices at Delta Regional Medical Center in Greenville.
 He completed his sentence of two years’ probation without incident, and paid a $100 fine as ordered by the court.

-Contact Wednesday, Corkern expressed his thanks to President Trump for the pardon, and to his friends in Panola County that supported his career and efforts here.
+Contacted Wednesday, Corkern expressed his thanks to President Trump for the pardon, and to his friends in Panola County that supported his career and efforts here.
 He provided The Panolian with much of the legal documentation for this article.

 President Trump issued at least 73 pardons and 70 commutations of sentences to various individuals on his last day in office.
 It is unclear if Corkern’s pardon was one of the last issued, or if it had been decided earlier, and only announced this week.